lan-feng/massager/doc/prompt_007.md

-Build a "Personal Information" screen for the ComfyTemp app using Kotlin (Jetpack Compose) or Flutter.
+Build a "Personal Information" screen for the Massager app using Kotlin (Jetpack Compose) or Flutter.

 ### Layout requirements:
 - Page title: “Personal Information”